savi7012/profiles-rest-api/README.md

 # A Profile REST API

-A simple Profile api using Django Rest Framework  with sign-up, login ,users feed (store and edit ), authentication features.
+A simple profile api using Django Rest Framework  with sign-up, login ,users feed (store, edit and private view ), authentication features.

 ## Tools, Technologies and Libs